dnsimple/dnsimple-support/content/articles/transferring-uk-domain.markdown

 ---

-UK and CO.UK domains have a slightly different transfer process than most other domain registrations.
+UK and CO.UK domains have a different transfer process than most other domain registrations.
 This document explains some of those differences.

 ## Before you start